Mission, Vision & Values

 Faculty

-Katie Daugherty (she/her) is a Seattle-based artist and is thrilled to be teaching at the Creative Dance Center.
+Katie Daugherty (she/her) is a Seattle-based artist and is thrilled to teach at the Creative Dance Center.
 An active educator, performer, choreographer, and miniature maker, you can find her throughout Seattle sharing her passion for the arts.
 Katie holds a BA from the University of Washington (UW) with a major in dance.
-Katie began teaching at a preschool in 2020 which supplied her with a valuable foundation for teaching toddlers.
-In 2022 she began teaching dance and has since taught at the Creative Dance Center, All That Dance, University of Washington, and University Child Development School .
+Katie began teaching at a preschool in 2020 which supplied her with a valuable foundation for teaching young children.
+In addition to teaching at the Creative Dance Center, Katie has also taught at the University of Washington and University Child Development School.
 In each class Katie teaches she aims to build a communal space that values exploration, fun, and supporting one another.
 Katie has performed works by Brian Brooks, AVID – A Vehicle for Improvised Dance, Alexandra Bradshaw-Yerby, Rachael Lincoln, Alethea Alexander, and Jennifer Salk, among others.

 View full bio